RoopeshPersonal/APEXHols/APEX-Curriculum-221/Hands-on-lab-11/4-improving-the-report-and-form.md

 - Did you miss out trying the previous labs?
 Don’t worry!
 You can download the application from [here](online-shopping-cart-6.sql) and import it into your workspace.
 To run the app, please run the steps described in **Hands-on-lab-01** and **Hands-on-Lab-02**.

-## Task 1: Enhancing the Interactive Report
+## Task 1: Creating a Product Details Form

 1. Navigate to the **App Builder**.
 Then Click on **Online Shopping Application**.